The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

-The X-ray observations in the LH are the deepest and most complete in the field.
-These data give us an opportunity to identify the FIR sources with X-ray emission in addition to optical counterparts up to $R_\mathrm{C}<24.5$, which are useful for AGN host classification (e.g.\ \citealt{Povic2009}, \citeyear{Povic2009b}; \citealt{Mahoro2017} and references therein).
-In particular, we analysed data from the \textit{XMM-Newton} and \textit{Chandra} missions because of the high quality of their data in the LH field.
+The X-ray observations in the LH field are the deepest and most complete in the field.
+These data give us an opportunity to identify the FIR sources with X-ray emission, in addition to optical counterparts up to $R_\mathrm{C}\leq24.5$, which are useful for AGN host classification (e.g.\ \citealt{Povic2009}, \citeyear{Povic2009b}; \citealt{Mahoro2017} and references therein).
+In particular, we analysed data from the \textit{XMM-Newton} and \textit{Chandra} missions because of the high quality of their data in the LH field, looking for which sources in the PEP-catalogue have X-ray emission.

-The \textit{XMM-Newton} satellite provides the deepest observations in the LH \citep{Brunner2008}, with a total of 409 sources detected.
-We matched this catalogue with the PEP-catalogue and found that 64 were common objects with a search radius of 2 arcsec as recommended in \cite{Povic2009}.
+The \textit{XMM-Newton} satellite provides the deepest observations in the LH field \citep{Brunner2008}, with a total of 409 sources detected.
+We matched this catalogue with the PEP-catalogue with a search radius of 2 arcsec, as recommended by \cite{Povic2009}, and found that 64 were objects in common.

 From the \textit{Chandra Source Catalogue} \citep{Evans2010}, we selected the sources in our field under the same conditions as imposed on \textit{XMM-Newton} data.
-We identified a total of 106 \textit{Chandra} objects, of which only 19 were common with PEP-catalogue within a search radius of 2 arcsec.
+We identified a total of 106 \textit{Chandra} objects, of which only 19 were matched with the PEP-catalogue, within a search radius of 2 arcsec.

 Finally, we matched both catalogues.
-We found a total of 66 X-ray sources without redundancies.
-All the selected objects are also in the FT-catalogue.
-Therefore, if they also appear in the OSIRIS-catalogue, the objects will be part of the final catalogue as selected objects with infrared emission.
+We found a total of 66 X-ray sources without redundancies, that is to say 66 FIR sources with emission in the X-ray domain detected by either the \textit{XMM-Newton} or \textit{Chandra} telescopes.
+All selected objects are also in the FT-catalogue with $R_\mathrm{C}\leq24.5$ mag and in the OSIRIS-catalogue, so the objects are part of the final catalogue as selected objects with IR emission and X-ray counterparts.